Peridot is the August birthstone and an excellent source of good vibrations, especially for people born during this month.

 My Final Thoughts On The August Birthstone

-The August birthstone is associated with peace, happiness, and good fortune.
+The August birthstone relates to peace, happiness, and good fortune.
 Its soothing glow of light green has earned the Peridot the title of the Evening Emerald.

 It’s associated with prosperity, growth, dignity, and love.
-It is also believed that it has the power to ward off evil and nightmares, bestowing peace and progress in one’s life.
+Many also believe it to ward off evil and nightmares, bestowing peace and progress in one’s life.

-The stone is also known to be the ideal gift for a couple’s 16th anniversary.
-It’s associated with love, loyalty, commitment, and harmony.
+The stone is also the ideal gift for a couple’s 16th anniversary.

-The birthstone is believed to heal the lungs, spleen, intestines, lymph, and breast of ailments.
+The birthstone can heal ailments of the lungs, spleen, intestines, lymph, and breast.

-Amulets that have Peridot stones are believed to be very effective in treating asthma and infections in the liver, eyes, thyroid, and sinus.
+Amulets with Peridot stones can effectively treat asthma and infections in the liver, eyes, thyroid, and sinus.

-These stones are also known to ease depression, jealousy, stress, anger, and many other negative emotions.
+These stones also ease depression, jealousy, stress, anger, and other negative emotions.

 This birthstone enhances confidence and self-esteem in wearers.
-It is known to be rejuvenating and invigorating, and it promotes clarity of thought.
+It is rejuvenating and invigorating and promotes clarity of thought.

 Most large gemstones possess carbon inclusions, disqualifying the stone from the precious stones category.
 However, Peridot comes in measured sizes so that faceted tones can be placed straightaway on a mounting.

-The healing power of the stone has made the Peridot a popular gem to possess in one’s collection.
+The stone’s healing power has made the Peridot a popular gem to possess in one’s collection.

-Its mild and gentle color and lovely glow has attracted millions of gemstone collectors and buyers all over the world, putting Peridot among the fastest selling gemstones in the gemstone market today.
+Its mild and gentle color and lovely glow have attracted millions of gemstone collectors and buyers worldwide, putting Peridot among the fastest-selling gemstones in the gemstone market today.

 Not to mention that Peridot gives you influence and power, soothes your sadness, and protects you from harm!